flaviohasd/flaviohasd/README.md

 ### 👋 Hello there!

-My name is Flávio Dias, I'm a 28 yo Mechanical Engineer graduated at Federal University of Amazonas (Brazil).
+My name is Flávio Dias, I'm a 28 yo brazilian Mechanical Engineer graduated at Federal University of Amazonas.
 <br/>
 <br/>